Fred Parslow: Acting career

 Parslow's cameo film roles included Alvin Purple (1973) as Alvin's father, and Peter Weir's 1977 film The Last Wave as Reverend Burton.

 Honours and personal life

 Parslow was made a Member of the Order of Australia in 1987, for service to the performing arts.

-In 1961 Parslow married Adelaide-born actress Joan Harris who was also a prominent theatre performer, starting from the mid-1940s, Harris was also an art director, theatre director and costume designer and teacher, who was Head of Drama at the Melbourne Theatre Company from 1972 until 1997.
+In 1961 Parslow married Adelaide-born actress Joan Harris who was also a prominent theatre performer, starting from the mid-1940s.
+Harris was also an art director, theatre director and costume designer and teacher, who was Head of Drama at the National Theatre in Melbourne from 1972 until 1997.
 She predeceased him by five months in September 2016.

 Parslow and Harris had a son Justin Harris Parslow who is also an actor.